 - Keep your fluid intake high.
-Aim for 8 to 16 cups (about 2 to 4 liters) of fluid each day, with at least half being water.
+Stay well-hydrated, including plenty of water.
 Limit how many sweetened beverages you drink, especially those sweetened with high fructose corn syrup.

 - Limit or avoid alcohol.
 Talk with your doctor about whether any amount or type of alcohol is safe for you.
 Recent evidence suggests that beer may be particularly likely to increase the risk of gout symptoms, especially in men.

 - Get your protein from low-fat dairy products.
 Low-fat dairy products may actually have a protective effect against gout, so these are your best-bet protein sources.

 - Limit your intake of meat, fish and poultry.
 A small amount may be tolerable, but pay close attention to what types — and how much — seem to cause problems for you.